leolyj/GTR-LTR/README.md

 ```

 ## Results
-We present several quantitative and qualitative results reported in our paper.
+We present several qualitative results reported in our paper.
 ![](./Pic_visual.jpg)